animesh/theImagingSource/README.md

     ```
     ---
     title: "My Title"
-    categories: [fastpages, jupyter]
+    categories: [theImagingSource, jupyter]
     ---
     ```

-  You can see a preview of what this looks like [here](https://fastpages.fast.ai/categories/).
+  You can see a preview of what this looks like [here](https://theImagingSource.fast.ai/categories/).

   - You can toggle the display of tags on/off by setting `show_tags` to `true` or `false` in `_config.yml`: